prateekpuri01/Farmers_Market_Forecasting/README.md

 Further, the model would be most useful if it could predict sales for an individual vendor rather than the average sales per vendors across a particular vendor class.
 Currently, the sales data for each vendor type is aggregated.
 The agency I partnered with can deaggregate the information so individual vendor sales, and even individual item sales for each vendor, are discernable.
 If I pursue the project further, these are avenues I would like to explore.

+**Organization of repo**

+All analysis was conducted in Python and SQL.
+Jupyter notebooks that were used for various aspects of the project (model evaluation, model construction, feature extraction, etc) are labeled and stored in the 'Notebooks' folder.

+The total feature matrix is included in the 'Feature_Data_Files' folder as well as other scraped (Google Trends, etc.) data sets.

+The results of the models and the models themselves are stored in separate files for each vendor/product combination in the 'Model_Files' folder.

+The assets folder contains the DASH dashboard style files, the weather folder contains the raw/cleaned weather data, and the Dashboard.py while contains the code for the online interface.